fls-bioinformatics-core/genomics/README.rst

 ************

-The package consists predominantly of code written in Python, which has been used extensively with Python 2.6 and 2.7.
+The package consists predominantly of code written in Python, which has been used extensively with Python 3.

 In addition there are scripts requiring: